-- a.
-Developer fees can be deferred to cover a gap in funding sources when: - The entire amount will be paid pursuant to the standards required by the Code to stay in basis; - The deferred portion does not exceed fifty percent (50%) of the total at full application submission.
-This limitation will not apply when the Placed-in-Service application is submitted if a greater deferral of developer fee is necessary for project feasibility; - Payment projections do not jeopardize operations; and
+a.
+Developer fees can be deferred to cover a gap in funding sources when all of the following conditions are met:

-- The application includes a statement describing the terms of the deferred repayment obligation, any interest rate charged, and the source of repayment. - b.
+- i.
+The entire amount will be paid pursuant to the standards required by the Code to stay in basis. - ii.
+The deferred portion does not exceed fifty percent (50%) of the total at full application submission.
+This limitation will not apply when the Placed-in-Service application is submitted if a greater deferral of developer fee is necessary for project feasibility. - iii.
+Payment projections do not jeopardize operations. - iv.
+The application includes a statement describing the terms of the deferred repayment obligation, any interest rate charged, and the source of repayment. - b.
 Nonprofit organizations must include a resolution from their Board of Directors authorizing a deferred payment obligation from the development. - c.
 The submitted cost certification must include a Note evidencing the principal amount and terms of repayment of any deferred repayment obligation.